 - involve someone with project management knowledge from the start of your change

-- project managers need to be comfortable with uncertainty, especially during complex changes.
-They support rigorous procedures and strong decision-making in complex and simple changes
+- project managers need to be comfortable with uncertainty, especially during complex changes

 - project management processes need to be flexible and proportionate